Chichester Fortescue1

 F, #206032, d.
 20 January 1816

-Harriet Fortescue is the daughter of Thomas Fortescue and Mary Nicholson.1 She married Rt.
+Harriet Fortescue was the daughter of Thomas Fortescue and Mary Nicholson.1 She married Rt.
 Hon.
 George Knox, son of Thomas Knox, 1st Viscount Northland of Dungannon and Hon.
 Anne Vesey, on 12 November 1812.1 She died on 20 January 1816.2

 From 12 November 1812, her married name became Knox.1